 make -w(this is required because CDT needs detailed information about which directories

 makeoperates on, which using

-- Deactivate “Clean” so that your builds don’t take ages
+- Deactivate "Clean" so that your builds do not take ages.

-- selecting “Index > Rebuild” from its project’s context menu located in the Project Explorer window, or
+- Selecting "Index > Rebuild" from the project's context menu located in the Project Explorer window, or

-And that’s pretty much it: Large parts of SpiderMonkey should now be indexed.
-Unfortunately, there are also large parts that aren’t properly indexed, leading to errors and warnings being shown for perfectly valid code, but I find that the parts that do work do so nicely enough to make it totally worth it.
+And that is pretty much it: large parts of SpiderMonkey should now be indexed.
+Unfortunately, there are also large parts that are not properly indexed, leading to errors and warnings being shown for perfectly valid code, but I find that the parts that do work do so nicely enough to make it totally worth it.